Team-Radon/stag3/README.md

 ```

-Open [https://stag3.xyz](https://stag3.xyz) with your browser to see the demo.
+Production [https://stag3.xyz](https://stag3.xyz) with your browser to see the demo.

+Beta Version [ https://stag3.vercel.app/](https://stag3.vercel.app/) where you can test and play around with any info, less restriction.

 ## Learn More